Tru-okenye/Projectfinal/README.md

 # README
 BUS BOOKING APPLICATION
-This is a Backend code for Bus a Bus booking application written with ruby on rails. this is where my database recides.
+This is a Backend code for a Bus booking application written with ruby on rails. this is where my database recides.
 Records of employees and buses, payments.
 INTERGRATIONS
 1) MPESA API